vitkl/ParetoTI/README.md

   Features, genes whose expression decreases with distance from each vertex are identified using Wilcox test as those highly expressed near archetypes.
 As more direct but slower approach to answering this question we also implemented Generalised Additive Model (cubic splines) that describe gene expression as a a smooth function of distance from archetypes.
 In that case we define p-value as the probability that the first derivative of this function is below zero (function is decreasing).
 This approach can be used for plotting the expression of selected genes.

-  We also strongly recommend to remove doublet cells using scrublet (https://github.com/AllonKleinLab/scrublet) because those result in spurious archetypes and make selecting the number of archetypes harder.
+  We also strongly recommend to remove doublet cells using scrublet (https://github.com/AllonKleinLab/scrublet, or other doublet prediction methods) because doublets result in spurious archetypes and make selecting the number of archetypes harder.
 You can vary the scrublet score threshold until ParetoTI no longer finds arhetyopes with high scrublet score.
 Also, for convenience, we provide an interface to logistic regression model (keras) for classifying cells with logistic regression, and Geometric Sketch method (geosketch) for reducing the size of the data while preseving rare populations.
 Both can be done to aid Pareto Task Inference analysis.

 ### Development and further improvements